Create a Website with HTML5

 Create a Website with HTML5 - Lesson #3

-HTML5 added several tags that act like the division tag that we used in the last exercise.
+HTML5 added several tags that act like the division tag .
+These are called Box Elements.

 These tags header, nav and footer can be used to develop your web page structure.
 You might think of them as division tags given assigned names for specific purposes.